Career-Vault/career-vault-api-documentation-240-tutoring/README.md

-city | Returns jobs where the City matches. district | Returns jobs where District matches. state | Returns jobs where State matches. coordinates | Sets the center of a circular area where jobs are shown from. radius | Sets the radius of the circle around coordinates.
-Default is 25 miles. `coordinates` must not be null.
+city | Returns jobs where the City matches. district | Returns jobs where District matches. state | Returns jobs where State matches. distance | Sets the distance from the bordering circle around a city.
+Default is 5 (miles).

 ## GET: List Jobs